-In London, the World Travel Market can be a wonderful place to meet people, make business happen, and learn all about the travel industry.
+In London, the World Travel Market can be a wonderful place for bloggers to network, make business happen, and learn all about the travel industry.
 It can also be truly overwhelming.
-In this post, just for bloggers, I’m going to review 18 top tips for attending the World Travel Market.
+In this post, just for bloggers, I’m going to review 17 top tips for attending the World Travel Market.

 If you’re looking for short, sweet, and to the point, I’ve got you covered right here.
 If you want waaaaay more detail, tons of links to review that expand on topics, then head on over to my ultimate WTM guide for bloggers for everything you could ever want to know!